ajfisher/embodied-bots/slides/slides.md

 ---

-## building a bot with emotions
+## Building a bot with emotions

-* Increasing ambiguity
+* Clarifying ambiguity
 * Distributed embodiment
 * Using data to influence emotion